datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 ![StackEdit is now installed.](images/01_chromeos/01_chromebookintro_chromeos-17.png)

 If you click on the _StackEdit_ icon you'll be taken to the app, which you can see is also run in the Chrome web browser, just like any website you would visit.
-The difference is that this website will let you write and save Markdown files including offline.
+The difference is that this website will let you write and save Markdown files.

 ![StackEdit runs in the web browser.](images/01_chromeos/01_chromebookintro_chromeos-18.png)